Scalar unit¶

 Arithmetic operations: mul, min, max, abs, neg, add, sub, shr, sar¶

-do a bitwise shift right by given amount, with negative amounts
+sar do a bitwise shift right by given amount, with negative amounts

-interpreted as left shift (and the shift amount limitted to -0x1f..0x1f
+interpreted as left shift (and the shift amount limitted to -0x1f..0x1f).

-treat the inputs as signed, shr
+mul, sar treat the inputs as signed, shr as unsigned, for others

 it doesn’t matter.

-comes from either a register selected by mangled field SRC2S
+comes from either a register selected by mangled field SRC2S or a 13-bit

 is unused, and the immediate versions are redundant (and in fact one set of